-WorkForce West Virginia's partnership with the West Virginia Military Connection continues to provide employment and training support for West Virginia Military personnel and veterans by renewing the Memorandum of Understanding in June 2014.
+West Virginia Military Connection: WorkForce West Virginia's partnership with the West Virginia Military Connection continues to provide employment and training support for West Virginia Military personnel and veterans.
 The West Virginia Military Connection partners consist of WorkForce West Virginia, the U.S. Department of Labor Veterans Employment and Training, the West Virginia Department of Veterans Assistance, Veteran Affairs, West Virginia National Guard Adjutant General's Office, Employer Support of the Guard and Reserve, and the West Virginia Community and Technical College System.

-The troops returning home from deployment or exiting the armed forces have a comprehensive list of resources on a website designed especially for them.
-The website, www.wwmilitaryconnection.org, is administered by WorkForce West Virginia staff to offer guidance for service members and local, state, federal, and private sector assistance in the areas of employment, training and education, benefits, healthcare and family resources.
-It also provides guidance in converting military experience towards civilian careers, and provides career development information for service members unsure about the next step in employment.
+The West Virginia Military Connection is designed to assist veterans with their navigation of veteran's benefits, local agencies, veteran service programs, state programs, and federal resources pertaining to facets of live such as employment, health care, education/training, and family resources.